IsmaelTerreno/notification-etl-service/README.md

 ![planned-architecture.png](planned-architecture.png)

+PLEASE!
 Navigate through
 the [following public link to access the planned architecture](https://s.icepanel.io/uYg8sIP5nHttWN/9CSh) for the Stellar Notification microservice system.
+Where you can see and interact with the architecture diagram, also there is a visual workflow to see the interaction on the bottom left you will see an "Import users from Decaf and transaction from Stellar to notify users" flow to see interaction animations.

 ## Database model used in the architecture: